ndrean/gruland/README.md

 # Builder

-Run:
+In a terminal run:

 ```bash
 iex -S mix
 ```

-then in the IEx session, run:
+This open an IEx session.
+Then run:

 ```elixir
 iex> Builder.run